OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Deeplink.md

 ### How to build the deep link for this lab.

-In this lab we will focus on creating a deep link within a static personal tab.
-We will introduce a new tab in the personal tab app called `Order details`.

-> `Order details` tab is just added only to show how deeplinking works

 Now using th syntax below, we will create the link

 ```